3. Employment-rich Economic Growth

 |On this page: DWA-SDG Relationship | Cross-cutting policy drivers | Partnerships | ILO Capacity | Resources|

-The situation of the “working poor” must be a matter of particular attention – especially in countries where the formal economy is small, many women and men are working, often arduously and for long hours, but are simply unable to earn enough to lift themselves and their families out of poverty.
-Combining paid and unpaid work, women work longer days than men, and this time poverty impacts on their ability to access decent work (8).
+The situation of the “working poor” must be a matter of particular attention, especially in countries where the formal economy is small, and where many women and men work – often arduously and for long hours – but are simply unable to earn enough to lift themselves and their families out of poverty.
+When combining paid and unpaid work, women work longer days than men, and this time-poverty impacts on their ability to access decent work (8).

-Employment Policy Convention C.122, 1964 (considered one of ILO’s priority instruments and ratified by 111 member states), the Employment Promotion and Protection against Unemployment Convention C.168, 1988, as well as Recommendations R.122 (complementing C.122), R.169 (Employment Policy (Supplementary Provisions), 1984 and R.176 (complementing C.168).
+Cross-cutting policy driversMany ILO instruments refer in one way or another to employment issues.
+Central to the issue of employment-rich economic growth is the Employment Policy Convention, 1964 (No.122) (considered one of ILO’s priority instruments and ratified by 111 member states), as well as R.122 (complementing C.122), the Employment Promotion and Protection against Unemployment Convention, 1988 (No.168), R.176 (complementing C.168), and the Employment Policy (Supplementary Provisions) Recommendation, 1984 (No.169).
 The application of standards is an integral part of ILO’s employment promotion programmes.